 Baku is the capital, the largest city, and the largest port of Azerbaijan and all the Caucasus.
 The basis of Baku's economy is petroleum.
 The existence of petroleum has been known since the 8th century.
 The World War II Battle of Stalingrad was fought to determine who would have control of the Baku oil fields.
 Fifty years before the battle, Baku produced half of the world's oil supply.
 Currently the oil economy of Baku is undergoing a resurgence.
 Azerbaijan is in South Western Asia, bordering the Caspian Sea, between Iran and Russia, with a small European portion north of the Caucasus range.
 Dry, semiarid.
 Large, flat Kur-Araz Ovaligi (Kura-Araks Lowland) (much of it below sea level) with Great Caucasus Mountains to the north, Qarabag Yaylasi (Karabakh Upland) in west; Baku lies on Abseron Yasaqligi (Apsheron Peninsula) that juts into Caspian Sea.
 The official language is Azeri which is widely spoken, it is closely related to Anatolian Turkish.
 Russian is widely understood.
 Increasing numbers of the young population speak English, mostly in Baku, but for business purposes an interpreter may be necessary.
 The main religion is Islam.
 The economy of Azerbaijan has largely completed its post-Soviet transition into a major oil based economy (with the completion of the Baku-Tbilisi-Ceyhan Pipeline), from one where the state played the major role.
+The security risk for expatriates in Azerbaijan is medium overall, but high for the Armenian border areas and Nagorno-Karabakh.
+Risks include generalised petty street crime, tension between Azerbaijan and neighbouring Armenia over the disputed territory of Nagorno-Karabakh, as well as the risk of terrorist attacks.
+Other risks include the poor road conditions outside of Baku.
 The population in Baku is 2.1 Mil (2014 est.), while the inflation rate is 1.6% (2014 est.).

 Cost Of Living